claudineuwitije/DATA-ANALYST-S-TOOLBOX/README.md

   * Session 8: Installing Python and modules
   * Session 9: Min-Project: writing a script for automating Data updates in a spreadsheet

+## INTRODUCTION TO R PROGRAMMING
+This is a comprehensive 6-hour course designed to guide you through R programming.
+The course is well-structured, with various sessions outlined below, and includes a mini real-life project focused on analyzing New York City Uber pickups.
+The analysis uses data from 2014 and 2015.
+While the data may be somewhat dated, it effectively illustrates how to apply your knowledge and develop data analysis skills to tackle real-world problems

+  * Session 1 & 2 : Introduction to R programming
+  * Session 3: Operations and variable
+  * Session 4: Vectors
+  * Session 5: Matrix
+  * Session 6: Array
+  * Session 7: List
+  * Session 8: Factors
+  * Session 9: For & While Loops
+  * Session 10: Function
+  * Session 11: Data Frame
+  * Mini-Project_New York City Uber Pickups 2014